Wilson leads Las Vegas against Phoenix after 30-point game

 Phoenix; Friday, 10 p.m.
 EDT

-BOTTOM LINE: Las Vegas visits the Phoenix Mercury after A’ja Wilson scored 30 points in the Aces’ 103-77 win over the Seattle Storm.
+BOTTOM LINE: Las Vegas visits the Phoenix Mercury after A’ja Wilson scored 30 points in the Aces’ 103-77 victory over the Seattle Storm.

-The Mercury have gone 2-16 against Western Conference teams.
-Phoenix is 3-14 against opponents with a winning record.
+The Mercury are 2-16 against Western Conference opponents.
+Phoenix is 4-22 in games decided by at least 10 points.

-The Aces are 16-2 against Western Conference opponents.
-Las Vegas is second in the Western Conference scoring 38.2 points per game in the paint led by Wilson averaging 12.4.
+The Aces are 16-2 in Western Conference play.
+Las Vegas has a 0-1 record in games decided by 3 points or fewer.

-The teams square off for the third time this season.
-The Aces won the last meeting 98-72 on July 12.
-Jackie Young scored 23 points to help lead the Aces to the victory.
+The two teams square off for the third time this season.
+The Aces defeated the Mercury 98-72 in their last matchup on July 12.
+Jackie Young led the Aces with 23 points, and Michaela Onyenwere led the Mercury with 18 points.

-TOP PERFORMERS: Brittney Griner is averaging 17.7 points, 6.6 rebounds and 1.7 blocks for the Mercury.
-Moriah Jefferson is averaging 14.1 points over the last 10 games for Phoenix.
+TOP PERFORMERS: Moriah Jefferson is averaging 10.2 points and 3.6 assists for the Mercury.
+Brittney Griner is averaging 11.6 points over the last 10 games for Phoenix.

-Wilson is averaging 22.3 points, 9.6 rebounds and 2.2 blocks for the Aces.
-Kelsey Plum is averaging 16.2 points over the last 10 games for Las Vegas.
+Chelsea Gray is averaging 15.1 points and 7.1 assists for the Aces.
+Wilson is averaging 27.1 points and 9.5 rebounds while shooting 56.8% over the past 10 games for Las Vegas.

 LAST 10 GAMES: Mercury: 1-9, averaging 73.3 points, 30.3 rebounds, 17.5 assists, 5.0 steals and 3.9 blocks per game while shooting 44.8% from the field.
 Their opponents have averaged 86.5 points per game.